Get

 7. It’s Part of Their Instincts

-Cats have a natural instinct to rub their chin against things in order to mark their territory with their scent.
+Cats have an instinct to rub their chin against things to mark their territory with their scent.
 This is why cats will often rub up against furniture and objects in the house, as well as against people.
-Due to the scent glands around their chin, scratching their chin releases pheromones that essentially marks you as theirs.
+Due to the scent glands around their chin, scratching their chin releases pheromones that essentially mark you as theirs.

 Cat scratching